lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 # Characterization of underlying musical patterns

 During the evaluation of a genotype function tree, functions complement output data with auxiliary information concerning underlying musical patterns regarding to rhythm and harmony.
+These data are useful for the analysis and automatic characterization of genotypes, and for certain functions that use this data directly for the evaluation of phenotypes.

+Other characteristics beyond rhythm and harmony can be added according to the needs and the event format of each species.

 ---------
 ## Rhythmic grid